 This project involved the complete internal re-modelling of an existing double fronted property in North London for a musician, photographer and their family.
 A first floor bedroom was removed to create a double height music room.
 New oak stairs connect the timber lined music room with office and work spaces behind.
 A large opening was made to connect the front and rear living spaces to the garden behind.
 A photographer’s dark room was formed in the basement and the top floor of the property was opened up completely, front to back to create a large day lit art room.

 Grade II Listed House

 After lengthy planning negotiations, permission to modify the internal layout at the property was granted.
 An existing basement was lowered to create a kitchen and dining area and the upper levels were refurbished throughout.
 Traditional fireplaces were re-inserted and bespoke storage units designed for the bedrooms and upper level living rooms.
 A new timber floor was laid in a distinctive herringbone pattern throughout to unify the design of the spaces at all floors above lower ground level.

 East London House

 The clients wanted to update and refurbish the property throughout.
 A side extension added space to the living accommodation at ground floor and new roof lights were inserted to add daylight into the depth of the plan.
 A new cloakroom and bathroom was created upstairs with ceiling heights raised to improve accommodation at first floor.
-The existing building fabric was also fully refurbished with double glazed windows, reclaimed timber floors and new radiators added with walls and roofs insulation inserted to create a house which is thermally and energy efficient to use.
+The existing building fabric was fully refurbished with double glazed windows, reclaimed timber floors and new radiators added.
+Walls and roofs were insulated to create a house which is thermally and energy efficient to use.